John Nater

 John Nater (born February 14, 1984) is a Canadian politician.
 He is currently serving as the Member of Parliament for the riding of Perth Wellington in the House of Commons of Canada.

 Education and early life

-Nater was born in Logan Township (now part of the Township of West Perth), and raised on a family pig farm.
+Nater was born in Stratford, Ontario, and grew up in Logan Township (now part of the Township of West Perth), where he was raised on a family pig farm.
 While attending Carleton University, he worked as a volunteer intern for MP Gary Schellenberger, and later became his special assistant.
 He later became an executive assistant to MPP Randy Pettapiece.
 He also worked as a grievance analyst with the Correctional Service of Canada and policy analyst at the Treasury Board of Canada.

+Nater became interested in legislative politics at a young age.
+At age 14 he purchased 160 bound copies of Ontario Hansard from former Perth MPP Hugh Edighoffer at an auction sale.

 Nater earned degrees as a Bachelor of Public Affairs and Policy Management from Carleton in 2007, as well as a Master of Public Administration from Queen's University in 2008.
 From 2012 to 2014, he was a lecturer at King's University College.
 When nominated to run for MP in November 2014, he had been a PhD candidate at Western University in political science.